Ruh-roh. Our iPhone 8 camera became waterlogged and died

 Apple's water-resistance promise has a Catch-22

 Again, we're not suggesting that the iPhone has a waterproofing problem.
-It's possible our waterlogged iPhone 8 is suffering from a different ailment, unlike a small batch of Samsung Galaxy S7 Active ($524.99 at Amazon Marketplace) phones from 2016 that Samsung then fixed.
+It's possible our waterlogged iPhone 8 is suffering from a different ailment, unlike a small batch of Samsung Galaxy S7 Active phones from 2016 that Samsung then fixed.

 If water damage happens to you, the short answer is that it might not be covered under warranty -- traditional liquid damage is most definitely not -- but there may be other roads you can take if your phone does incur it.